D2KLab/rs-viz/README.md

 ## Installation

-After cloning the repository, it is necessary to install the dependeces.
+After cloning the repository, it is necessary to install the dependencies.

 ```bash
 $ npm install